Steam Tinker Launcher: Making Tinkering Much Easier

-Frostworx, who is the developer of Steam Tinker Launcher (STL from there on), has agreed to answer questions from us about his tool (and more!).
+Frostworx, who is the developer of STL, has agreed to answer questions from us about his tool (and more!).

 Boiling Steam: Why did you create Steam Tinker Launcher (STL), and how did that come about?